Palaeoloxodon huaihoensis: Description

 The body size is very large, comparable to Indian Palaeoloxodon namadicus and the European straight-tusked elephant (P. antiquus), and much larger than Japanese specimens of Palaeoloxodon naumanni, with specimens from the Penghu Channel and Taiwan estimated to reach shoulder heights of over 4 m and body masses over 13 tonnes.
 While historically Chinese Palaeoloxodon remains were attributed to Palaeoloxodon namadicus, Chinese Palaeoloxodon remains display notable anatomical differences from Indian P. namadicus.
 In comparison to Indian P. namadicus, the postcranial skeleton is substantially more robust, and greatly resembles that of P. antiquus.
 The morphology of IVPP V4443 is also overall more similar to that of P. antiquus than P. namadicus, but the parietal-occipital crest at the top of the skull displays a very robust morphology closer to that of P. namadicus.
 Chinese Palaeoloxodon skulls also lack the infraorbital depression behind the eye socket found in P. namadicus individuals.

 Distribution and ecology

 Remains of Palaeoloxodon are widespread in China, ranging from Northeast China to Xinjiang in the northwest to Hainan and Yunnan in the south, though most remains of Palaeoloxodon in China are from the North China Plain region.

-In Late Pleistocene northern China, Palaeoloxodon co-occurred alongside the giant deer Sinomegaceros ordosianus, Merck's rhinoceros (Stephanorhinus kirchbergensis), the woolly rhinoceros (Coelodonta antiquitatis) the buffalo Bubalus wansijocki, aurochs (Bos primigenius), the Asiatic wild ass (Equus hemionus), goitered gazelles (Gazella subgutturosa) the camel Camelus knoblochi, cave hyenas (Crocuta ultima), tigers (Panthera tigris), and Przewalski's horse-like horses (Equus ex gr. przewalskii).
+In Late Pleistocene northern China, Palaeoloxodon co-occurred alongside the giant deer Sinomegaceros ordosianus, Merck's rhinoceros (Stephanorhinus kirchbergensis), the woolly rhinoceros (Coelodonta antiquitatis) the buffalo Bubalus wansjocki, aurochs (Bos primigenius), the Asiatic wild ass (Equus hemionus), goitered gazelles (Gazella subgutturosa) the camel Camelus knoblochi, cave hyenas (Crocuta ultima), tigers (Panthera tigris), and Przewalski's horse-like horses (Equus ex gr. przewalskii).